lammps/lammps/doc/src/Howto_mdi.rst

 plugin library.

-The package also has a `fix mdi/aimd <fix_mdi_aimd>` command in which LAMMPS operates as an MDI driver to peform *ab initio* MD simulations in conjunction with a quantum mechanics code.
+The package also has a `fix mdi/aimd <fix_mdi_aimd>` command in which LAMMPS operates as an MDI driver to perform *ab initio* MD simulations in conjunction with a quantum mechanics code.
 Its post_force() method illustrates how a driver issues MDI commands to another code.
 This command can be used to couple to an MDI engine which is either a